equinix-labs/terraform-equinix-kubernetes-addons/modules/rook/README.md

 This module installs rook using the rook-ceph helm chart.

+Please note this the default rook cluster installed by this module requires three worker nodes to actually come up.

 For more details checkout [Rook](https://rook.github.io/docs/rook/latest-release/Getting-Started/intro/) docs.

 <!-- TEMPLATE: Insert an image here of the infrastructure diagram.
 You can generate a starting image using instructions found at https://www.terraform.io/docs/cli/commands/graph.html#generating-images -->